Skip to main content

 What are Tax Deductions?

-Simply put, tax deductions are expenses that you’ve accumulated throughout the year that can be taken into account when you pay your taxes.
-That deduction can reduce the amount of income you are required to pay tax on.
-In some cases, this will lower the amount of money you owe on your tax return or can increase your local, state, or IRS refund.
+Simply put, tax deductions are items you have paid throughout the year that can be taken into account when you pay your taxes.
+That deduction can reduce your taxable income, the amount of income you are required to pay tax on.
+In some cases, this will lower the amount of money you owe on your tax return and could increase your local, state, or federal tax refund.

 Tax credits can also help lower taxes you have to pay.
-These are fixed-value amounts for different categories that directly lower the amount of tax you owe in a dollar-for-dollar match.
-You may not realize that you’re eligible for certain tax credits, so always talk to your accountant about those that might be applicable.
+These are fixed-value amounts for different categories that directly lower the amount of tax you owe, not reduce your taxable income.
+You may not realize that you’re eligible for certain tax credits, so it is important to always talk to your tax preparer about those that might be applicable to your situation.

 Mortgage Interest

-If you bought a home this year, the interest you’ve started paying on your mortgage is tax deductible.
-With today’s high-interest rates, this extra tax savings can be especially helpful.
+If you bought a home this year, the interest you’ve started paying on your mortgage may be tax deductible.
+With today’s interest rates, this extra tax savings can be especially helpful.

 If you’ve refinanced your mortgage this year, you may be able to deduct the interest from the new mortgage.
 You may also be eligible for a deduction on any mortgage points you paid during your new loan’s origination, maximum loan charges, or any discounts or loans you had on the mortgage.